faq · 33 answers

 How is Pulse different from Glean?

 Glean is enterprise search, optimized for an organization of thousands with a search-bar shaped problem.
-Pulse is a process graph for software teams of 5 to 500, optimized for decision memory, calibrated answers, and approval-gated agent actions.
+Pulse is a process graph for teams of 5 to 500, built for remembering decisions, answering with honest confidence, and acting only with approval.
 If a team has tens of thousands of documents and wants a search box, Glean is a strong choice.
 If a team has decisions to remember and work to act on, Pulse is the right shape.
 Full comparison at /vs/glean.How is Pulse different from Notion AI?

-Notion AI is great inside Notion.
-It searches the Notion workspace and writes new Notion content.
-It does not see Slack, GitHub, Linear, or Jira, and it does not model decisions or commitments as typed entities.
-Pulse pulls from all the sources a software team actually uses and turns them into a graph.
+Notion AI is great inside Notion, and on plans with connectors its search reaches tools like Slack, Drive, Jira, and GitHub.
+What comes back is search results; it does not keep decisions or commitments as structured records with rationale, owners, and citations.
+Pulse pulls from all the sources a team actually uses and connects them into a process graph.
 Full comparison at /vs/notion-ai.How is Pulse different from Coworker AI?

-An LLM is one of five stages in Pulse's pipeline.
-The hard work is in the other four.
-Retrieval that respects ACLs at the document level.
-Ranking that combines semantic and recency signals.
-Citation at the sentence level.
-Calibration that is workspace-specific and topic-specific.
-A bare LLM call gives a confident-sounding answer with no audit trail and no way to refuse below a confidence threshold.
+The AI model is just one of five steps.
+The hard work is in the other four: retrieval that respects ACLs at the document level, ranking it by relevance and recency, putting a citation on every sentence, and scoring confidence in a way that's specific to your workspace and topic.
+A bare AI call gives a confident-sounding answer with no audit trail and no way to say it isn't sure.

 Getting started